shackerd/if-hosted-external-can-be-publicly-accessible/README.md

 This project is a JavaScript-based (or can be WebAssembly (WASM)-based) HTTP handler but in a reverse tcp way.
 It uses WebSockets to establish a tunnel between the client and the server, allowing for real-time communication.

-In this demo project, we connect the server (reverse proxy) websocket from browser tab and act like a dependency of the reverse proxy.
+In this demo project, we connect the server (reverse proxy) websocket from browser tab and act like a dependency.
 The server relays incoming requests to the webpage websocket handler.
 So now a webpage can act as a HTTP server.

 > [!IMPORTANT]
 > If server is hosted in a public network, the webpage can be publicly accessible, use with caution.